CLCStriders/striders/pages/training.md

 #### Fridays

 We run blocks of training sessions at the [Prince of Wales track]({{ site.mapUrl_POW }}) on Friday evenings in spring and summer, before and during the main track season.
-Keep an eye on our Facebook page for updates [LINK TO EXTERNAL FB PAGE] or contact us for more details on these sessions.
+Keep an eye on our [Facebook page]({{site.facebook}}) for updates or [contact us](/contact) for more details on these sessions.
 We ask all attendees to contribute £3 per session towards the cost of hiring the track.

 ##### Tips for club runs